 - 1. All health and general rules (pages 8 18) apply. - 2.
-Current COVID-19 guidelines given by the University of Illinois will be enforced during juding.
-Refusal to follow these guidelines, or harassment of any show volunteer, Fair Association member or University of Illinois Extension staff member will result in removal from the show and forfeiture of all premiums and entry fees. - 3.
-Re-check your entries Wednesday, July 27 at the Fair Office.
-This will help to eliminate any incorrect entries and ensure the smooth operation of shows. - 4.
-Crop plants should be shown in top condition.
-Roots should be well washed and displayed in clear plastic bags, not buckets. - 5.
-Crop plants will be judged upon size, maturity, variety, freedom from pests and damage, and structural correctness. - 6.
+Re-check your entries Wednesday, July 26 at the Fair Office.
+This will help to eliminate any incorrect entries and ensure the smooth operation of shows. - 3.
+Plants should be shown in top condition.
+Roots should be washed and displayed in clear plastic bags, not buckets. - 4.
+Plants will be judged upon size, maturity, variety, freedom from pests and damage, and structural correctness. - 5.
 The Lee Co.
-Fair Association and or superintendents reserve the right to combine or eliminate classes that are lacking in number of entries. - 7.
+Fair Association and or superintendents reserve the right to combine or eliminate classes that are lacking in number of entries. - 6.
 Announcements or changes made prior to judging pre-empt information previously provided in the fairbook.